shaneelu/Team15ECE3400.github.io/index.md

 ### Team Participation:
 Strategies to ensure cooperation and equal distribution of tasks:

-In a meeting, when setting action items and deadlines, members must come to consensus on individual task load
+In a meeting, when setting action items and deadlines, members must come to consensus on individual task loa

 Strategies for encouraging/including ideas from all team members (team maintenance):

 Always gain consensus from members during meetings

 Let everyone participate at meetings, no shooting idea